GhostWrench/cexcept/README.md

 C: Why won't you accept my pull request?

-A: Just fork the repo or copy-paste the .c and .h files it into your project!
+A: Just fork the repo or better yet, copy-paste the .c and .h files into your project!
 It's like ~250 lines of code that I wrote in a weekend.
 If your mega-corp is dumb enough to use this repo as a dependency then I have no words.
 I am not doing free labor so your billionaire overlords can have another yacht.

 C: You really should be using `whiz-bang-fancy-pants-tool` why aren't you using `whiz-bang-fancy-pants-tool`?